- Location: Idaho

 How do I prepare for the tests?

-To best prepare for the knowledge (written) tests and three-part skills (road) test, study the state's Commercial Driver's License Manual as well as the Idaho Driver's Manual.
+To best prepare for the knowledge (written) tests and skills (road) test, study the state's Commercial Driver's License Manual as well as the Idaho Driver's Manual.
 Pick up both at your county driver's license office or download a PDF version of the Commercial Driver's License Manual, and familiarize yourself with all material associated with the written tests.
 The manual includes everything you will be tested on during the knowledge tests as well as information you will come across during the skills test.

 Can I get a learner's permit?

 Once you have passed the written tests, you can obtain a CDL instruction permit (valid for up to 180 days) to get behind-the-wheel training on public roads and highways.

 While using this permit, you must either hold a valid driver's license or have passed the appropriate vision, sign/symbol, and knowledge tests required to obtain one.
 You must also be accompanied by a CDL holder who is licensed to drive the vehicle that you are driving and who occupies the seat right beside you.
 However, permit holders cannot drive vehicles transporting hazardous materials.

 A driver for certain farm-related service industries (such as custom harvesters, farm retail outlets and suppliers, agri-chemical businesses, and livestock feeders) only needs a seasonal CDL.
 It's only valid (with a Class D license) within 150 miles of the farm or place of business, for 180 days during a period of 12 months, and you can only obtain a seasonal CDL twice in your lifetime.